-1. Multilateralism as a closed system
+1. Multilateralism as a Closed System1

 The present system of multilateralism has its origins in the Second World War and the failure of its precursor, the League of Nations (Schlesinger, 2003).
-At its heart lies the world view of Franklin Roosevelt who strove for a world founded upon four essential human freedoms: the freedom of expression, the freedom of religion, the freedom from want and the freedom from fear.
-For this to be realised, Roosevelt dreamed of a single organisation at global level that would bring all states together in order to maintain international peace and security; develop international cooperation in solving common economic, social and cultural problems; and promote and encourage human rights and fundamental freedoms (Jolly et al., 2005).
+At its heart lays the worldview of Franklin Roosevelt who strived for a world founded upon four essential human freedoms: the freedom of expression, the freedom of religion, the freedom from want and the freedom for fear.
+For this to be realised, Roosevelt dreamt of a single organisation at global level that would bring all states together in order to maintain international peace and security; develop international cooperation in solving common economic, social and cultural problems and promote and encourage human rights and fundamental freedoms (Jolly, Emmerij and Weiss, 2005).